 Take the kit to a pro.

 Hand the brand kit + mockups + spec to any web dev shop or freelance Next.js team.
 They build it on whatever timeline + budget you negotiate.
-Steve happy to recommend folks if helpful.
+Happy to recommend folks if helpful.

 Cost: typical agency $25-75K for this scope